 St Michael’s is an open and inclusive church sharing the good news of Jesus Christ and serving the local community.
 With origins in Saxon times, and handsomely rebuilt in the 14th and 15th centuries, St Michael’s Church is steeped in history.
 It is also one of the architectural gems of Northumberland.
+You can find information on the history of St Michael’s on the Our Building page, and if you’re interested in those who are buried here, please visit the St Michael’s Graveyard page.

 Join us at one of our regular Worship Services: we have several services every Sunday, and during the week on Wednesdays.
 Details of special services such as Saintsâ€™ Days can be viewed on our Whatâ€™s On page, as well as other upcoming events which we warmly invite you to attend.